satra/NiPyPe-Paper/nipype_paper.rst

 base makes NiPyPe a flexible project that takes into account needs of many scientists.

-Improving openness and transparency of research has been a goal of NiPyPe since its inception.
-A workflow definition is in principle sufficient to replicate the analysis.
-Since it was used to actually analyze the data it is more detailed and accurate than a typical methods description in a paper, but also has the advantage of being reused by others.
-By accompanying a publication with a formal definition of processing pipeline (such as a NiPyPe script) increases reproducibility and transparency of research.
+Improving openness and transparency, and reproducibility of research has been a goal of NiPyPe since its inception.
+A Workflow definition is, in principle, sufficient to reproduce the analysis.
+Since it was used to actually analyze the data it is more detailed and accurate than a typical methods description in a paper, but also has the advantage of being reused and shared within and across laboratories.
+Accompanying a publication with a formal definition of the processing pipeline (such as a NiPyPe script) increases reproducibility and transparency of research.
 The Interfaces and Workflows of NiPyPe capture neuroimaging analysis knowledge and the evolution of methods.
-Workflows can be reused and shared within and across laboratories.
-In addition, at the execution level, NiPyPe captures a variety of provenance information.
-However, this aspect can be improved by generating provenance reports defined by a standardized XML schema (Mackenzie-Graham, Van Horn, Woods, Crawford, & Toga, 2008).
+Although, at the execution level, NiPyPe captures a variety of provenance information, this aspect can be improved by generating provenance reports defined by a standardized XML schema (Mackenzie-Graham, Van Horn, Woods, Crawford, & Toga, 2008).

 Increased diversity of neuroimaging data processing software has made systematic comparison of performance and accuracy of underlying